helidon-io/helidon/messaging/README.md

 bookkeeping so it cannot mask a primary delivery failure.

 The example reports an interrupted or failed item as indeterminate because the transport may have accepted it before throwing.
 Use `BatchItemOutcome.failed` only when the transport proves the item did not reach its success point.
-Use `BatchDeliveryException.notAttempted` for failures before any external attempt and `indeterminate` when the complete batch outcome is unknown.
+For a failure before any external attempt, construct one `NOT_ATTEMPTED` outcome per item as shown above.
+When the complete batch outcome is unknown, construct one `INDETERMINATE` outcome per item.
+Connector-private helpers may encode these transport-specific rules, then create `BatchDeliveryException` with the message, primary cause, original batch, and aligned outcomes.
 Return `BatchAtomicity.ATOMIC` only when the transport guarantees one all-or-none settlement boundary for the complete batch.

 Preserve the original transport failure as the cause.
 Make send and startup paths interruptible; `forceClose()` itself must run promptly to completion and perform every unblock action.
 Make normal and forced cleanup safe when invoked